 Speaking of size and weight, the two pianos are almost the same.
-However, the P25 is designed with the beginners and intermediates in mind.
-Meanwhile, the P105 is ideal for even experienced pianists due to its adds-on features.
+However, the P25 is designed with beginners and intermediates in mind.
+Meanwhile, the P105 is ideal for even experienced pianists due to its add-on features.

 The Yamaha P105 features 14 different voices, more than 10 voices of the P35.
 Besides the note polyphony is 128 – four times richer than that of the P35.
 Not to mention, there are 7w built-in speakers.

 Most importantly, the P105 uses “Pure CF Sound Engine” technology to produce high-quality sounds compared to the standard AWM sampling.

 You can expect the P105 to perform complicated pieces of music without skipping a note.

 Exciting enough, the speaker system is so smart that it changes the volume automatically to give you the optimized tonal balance at all time.

 These Yamaha P35 reviews already give you an overview of the P35 specifications and its outstanding features.
 Though the piano is quite standard compared to its brothers like P85, P95, and P105, we still recommend it for the beginners and intermediate pianists.

 Instead of being disturbing by so many additional features, you can focus 100% on practicing and getting familiar to the keyboard.
 Moreover, the piano is lightweight and compact furniture that will not take space in your backpack or your room.